 “Ye gods,” I said.
 Most of the tiles on the inner wall above the bath had buckled and were bowing outward.
 How they all hadn’t fallen into the bath with the other one was a mystery.

 “Is anyone using the room?”
-I said.
+I asked.

 “Tonight, no but tomorrow, more Germans are arriving.”